 - Chronic viral infections

-Fatigue is one of my favorite symptoms to help patients resolve.
-As a naturopathic doctor, I look at physical, emotional and mental aspects of my patients health, along with laboratory testing and then give a very comprehensive plan to restore energy.
+Fatigue is one of our favorite symptoms to help patients resolve.
+As a Naturopathic doctor, we look at physical, emotional and mental aspects of our patients health, along with laboratory testing, and then give a very comprehensive plan to restore energy.